google/glome/java/README.md

 ### Instructions

 jGLOME is built using [Maven](https://maven.apache.org/).
-To compile the project, run the following from the project directory:
+To compile the project, run the following from the root directory:

 `mvn compile`